srisaidhakshini/csi-origins/README.md

 ## Sponsor Technology

-### Stitch

-**Used for:** Financial data analysis and intelligence, helping transform fragmented financial signals into actionable insights.

 ### ElevenLabs

 **Used for:** Converting important financial insights into natural voice briefings, enabling proactive audio-based financial updates.

-### CodeCrafters

-**Used for:** Supporting the systems-oriented engineering approach behind AURA's event pipeline, state management, database architecture, and financial reasoning engine.

-### Nexus

-**Used for:** Application infrastructure and deployment of backend services supporting the financial intelligence pipeline.

 ---